angular/angular/aio/content/guide/accessibility.md

 <div class="alert is-helpful">

-  For the sample app that this page describes, see the <live-example></live-example>.
+  For the sample application that this page describes, see the <live-example></live-example>.

 </div>